Little Earthquakes: Recording

 Following the dissolution of her synth-pop band Y Kant Tori Read, Amos composed 12 songs, recorded them at Capitol Studios in Los Angeles with Davitt Sigerson producing, and in June 1990 submitted them for copyright.

 Amos approached Atlantic Records in December 1990 with a 10-track demo tape, some being newer songs but mostly ones from June.
 The track listing consisted of "Russia" (later to become "Take to the Sky"), "Mary", "Crucify", "Happy Phantom", "Leather", "Winter", "Sweet Dreams", "Song for Eric", "Learn to Fly" and "Flying Dutchman".
 Atlantic was unhappy with the songs, and in response Amos and her then boyfriend Eric Rosse recorded some new songs, including "Girl", "Precious Things", "Tear in Your Hand", "Mother" and "Little Earthquakes".
 The song "Take Me with You" was recorded during these sessions, but not released until 2006 (with re-recorded vocals.)
 This session was recorded on a limited budget in Rosse's home studio, using his 3M 24-track analog tape machine and a Yamaha CP-80 piano.
 Amos and Rosse also went to Stag Studios to use a Yamaha grand piano.
 Satisfied with these recordings, Atlantic determined that the album Little Earthquakes would have 13 tracks, removing "Learn to Fly" and adding four from the December recording session.

 Amos moved to London to work with Ian Stanley (formerly of Tears for Fears); Atlantic thought Amos would have an easier time of achieving success in the United Kingdom, because of that market's appreciation for eccentric performers.
 Here she recorded what would become two of her early singles.
 "Me and a Gun" was the last song written for the album, while "China" was an early track, originally titled "Distance", that she wrote in 1987.

 The second final version of the album was accepted by the record company.
 However, this was still revised before the final release; a 13-track promo cassette shows that the song "Little Earthquakes" was to appear after "Happy Phantom" on side one, with side two closing with "Flying Dutchman".
 The latter track was presumably dropped due to the physical restraints of the vinyl LP format.

 Atlantic's European counterpart, East West, promoted the record extensively.
 Amos spent much of 1991 performing in small bars and clubs in London and playing for music executives and journalists, often in her own apartment.
 The Me and a Gun EP containing four tracks was released in October 1991, receiving considerable critical attention.
-The single was re-issued the following month with "Silent All These Years" as the lead composition, and it became her first chart entry at UK number 51 following Single of the Week support from BBC Radio 1 and a TV debut on the high-rated chat show of Jonathan Ross on Channel 4.
+The single was re-issued the following month with "Silent All These Years" as the lead composition, and it became her first chart entry in the UK at number 51 following Single of the Week support from BBC Radio 1 and a TV debut on the high-rated chat show of Jonathan Ross on Channel 4.
 The back cover of the album contains pictures of Phallus impudicus mushrooms, also known as stinkhorns.